-Before joining the Asia Institute in 2016 as Professor of Asian Studies, Vedi Hadiz was Professor of Asian Societies and Politics at Murdoch University’s Asia Research Centre and Director of its Indonesia Research Programme.
+Vedi Hadiz is Deputy Director and Convenor of Asian Studies in the Asia Institute.
+Before joining in 2016 as Professor of Asian Studies, he was Professor of Asian Societies and Politics at Murdoch University’s Asia Research Centre and Director of its Indonesia Research Programme.
 An Indonesian national, he was an Australian Research Council Future Fellow in 2010-2014.
 Professor Hadiz received his PhD at Murdoch University in 1996 where he was Research Fellow until he went to the National University of Singapore in 2000.
 At NUS, he was an Associate Professor in the Department of Sociology until returning to Murdoch in 2010.
 His research interests revolve around political sociology and political economy issues, especially those related to the contradictions of development in Indonesia and Southeast Asia more broadly, and more recently, in the Middle East.
+He is an elected Fellow of the Academy of Social Sciences in Australia

 Professor Hadiz’s latest book is entitled Islamic Populism in Indonesia and the Middle East (Cambridge University Press 2016).